-If you have an online presence then yes, you need a professional headshot.
-There was a time when only professional actors and actresses needed headshots.
-Thankfully for headshot photographers those days are long gone.
-Certainly, any actress or actor who is not updating their headshot regularly should be, but these days almost everyone should have an up to date headshot.
+If you have an online presence you need a professional headshot.
+Any performing artist who is not updating their headshot regularly should be, but these days almost everyone should have a current headshot.

-If you’re an individual, your presence on social media and professional sites can be first visual impression someone will get of you.
+For individuals, social media and professional sites like LinkedIn can be first visual impression someone will get of you.
 Making that first impression with professional headshot can make the difference in how you’re perceived and ensure that both professional and personal relationships get off on the right foot.
-If you have a web page for your business a headshot is a must-have element for your “About" section.
-If you’re looking for a match on a dating website and we all know that we are judged first by our looks.
-That vacation picture you’ve cropped everyone else out of is not going to do the job.
+If you have a web page for your business, a headshot is a must-have element for your “About" section.
 You’ll hear it again and again on this site: Headshots tell a story.
 If your story needs to be one of a confident, approachable professional, get a professional headshot.

 Actors, actresses, and those in the performing arts should have headshots done annually.
 Children and teenagers in performing arts should update their headshot more frequently as their appearance changes more rapidly.
 For corporate environments, photos can be scheduled whenever a new employee comes on board and those whose appearance has changed significantly should have updated photos taken.